-The last clear day, Storms moving in late Friday
+The last clear day, storms moving in late Friday

 Latest Weather Blog

-The last clear day, Storms moving in late Friday
+The last clear day, storms moving in late Friday

 The weather story today is… pay attention to tomorrow’s forecast.